 Biography

 Redd graduated from Harvard University with an AB in African and Afro-American Studies and Social Studies and from the University of California, Berkeley with a PhD in English Literature.
-He has written essays on a wide variety of topics, including the poetry of jazz musician Sun Ra, the novels of Ishmael Reed, the art of the Women of Visions collective, and global 19th-century poetry.
-His forthcoming book is a scholarly text entitled Ancient Origins, Future Destinies: Blackness, the Word, and World Creativity that explores connections between the ancient Egyptian Pyramid Texts, the Odu Ifa, Dogon myth, and contemporary African American writers such as Jay Wright.
+He has written essays on a wide variety of topics, including the poetry of jazz musician Sun Ra, the literature of Ishmael Reed, the art of the Women of Visions collective, the photography of Mikael Owunna, and global 19th-century poetry.
+His forthcoming book, entitled Rainbow Serpent Cosmology, provides a glimpse into the world’s first Black queer spiritual system.

 Image by Ajamu X